goauthentik/authentik/website/integrations/services/nextcloud/index.md

 :::

 :::note
 To connect to an already existing Nextcloud user, set the "nextcloud_user_id" property in the user's attributes.
-This must be set for individual users.
+This must be set for each individual user.

-The value must match the field `username` of the user on the Nextcloud instance.
-On Nextcloud, go to _Users_ -> check the username of the user you are trying to connect to (Under `Display name`).
+The value of `nextcloud_user_id` must match the field `username` of the user on the Nextcloud instance.
+On Nextcloud, go to _Users_ to see the username of the user you are trying to connect to (Under user's `Display name`).
 If set to a value, for example `goauthentik`, it will try to connect to the `goauthentik` user on the Nextcloud instance.
 Otherwise, the user's UUID will be used.
 :::